Tsumeb

-Tsumeb (Okavisume; ǂAixorobes) is a town of around 35,000 inhabitants and the largest town in the Oshikoto region in northern Namibia.
+Tsumeb (Okavisume; ǂAixorobes) is a town of around 35,000 inhabitants and the largest town and the former capital of the Oshikoto region in northern Namibia.

 Tsumeb, since its founding in 1905, has been primarily a mining town.
 The town is the site of a deep mine (the lower workings now closed) whose ore deposits with respect to variety, rarity and aesthetics of minerals have been listed among 100 geological heritage sites around the world by the International Union of Geological Sciences (IUGS).

 History

-The town was founded in 1905 by German colonial power and celebrated its 100th year of existence in 2005.

 The name Tsumeb is generally pronounced "SOO-meb".
-The name is not a derivative of German, Afrikaans, or English.
-It has been suggested that it comes from Nama and means either "Place of the moss" or "Place of the frog".
-Perhaps this old name had something to do with the huge natural hill of green, oxidized copper ore that existed there before it was mined out.
+The name derives from both Otjiisume, place of the frogs, referencing the varied colors of the surrounding rocks, and Tsomsoub, to dig a hole in loose ground, referencing early mining activities.

+The town was founded in 1905 by Imperial Germany when the territory was the colony of German South West Africa.

 Geography

 Tsumeb is known as the "gateway to the north" of Namibia.
 It is the closest town to the Etosha National Park.
 The largest meteorite in the world, called Hoba, lies in a field about forty minutes' drive to the southeast of Tsumeb, at Hoba West.
 It is a nickel-iron meteorite of about 60 tonnes.